wagtail/wagtail/README.md

 ### Features

-* A fast, attractive interface for authors and editors
+* A fast, attractive interface for authors
 * Complete control over design and front-end
 * Scales to millions of pages and thousands of editors
-* Fast out of the box.
-Cache-friendly when you need it
+* Fast out of the box, cache-friendly when you need it
 * Content API for 'headless' sites with de-coupled front-end
 * Runs on a Raspberry Pi or a multi-datacenter cloud platform
 * StreamField encourages flexible content without compromising structure